A complete guide to planning for your retirement

 Avoiding risk: Life is innately risky – you never know what’s around the corner.
 However, you can minimise financial risk in a number of ways.
 Careful asset allocation is crucial when it comes to your share portfolio.
-Diversification is king: a multi-asset mix of bonds, shares with solid franked dividends, and Australian real assets such A-REITs, utilities and infrastructure helps balance risk and return.
-Make sure you have adequate insurance: health, car, homeowner’s and so on.
+Diversification is king: A multi-asset mix of bonds, shares with solid franked dividends, and Australian real assets such A-REITs, utilities, and infrastructure helps balance risk and return.
+Make sure you have adequate insurance: health, car, homeowner’s, and so on.

 When can or should you retire?

-So when is the optimal time to call it quits and start enjoying that hard-earned leisure time?
+So, when is the optimal time to call it quits and start enjoying that hard-earned leisure time?

 It’s a highly personal decision.
-According to the Australian Bureau of Statistics, the average Australian retirement age is 55.4 years but many keep working into their sixties and beyond.
+According to the Australian Bureau of Statistics, the average Australian retirement age is 55.4 years but many keep working into their 60s and beyond.
 There is no compulsory retirement age in Australia.
 For some people, the choice is made when they become eligible for the age pension; for others, it is when they can access their super.